OmOgale/OmOgale/README.md

 <h1 align="center">Hey, I'm Om Bhushan Ogale</h1>
 <h3 align="center">A sophomore studying Computer Science at the University of Waterloo.
 Always looking to learn something new!
 I have delved with front-end and back-end development, scripting, as well as software testing along with hands-on assembly of embedded hardware systems.</h3>

-- 🔭 I’m currently working on [PlaceMe](https://github.com/PlaceMe-Website/PlaceMe)
+- 🔭 I’m currently working on my [Portfolio](https://omogale.vercel.app/)

 - 🌱 I’m currently learning about building data-intensive scalable applications.